 Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page.
 Learn More.

-Garden season is a great time to take advantage of the abundance of fresh vegetables for preserving and fresh peppers is no exception.
-The great thing about peppers is they can be preserved without canning.
-Today we will talk about 3 easy ways to preserve peppers.
+Garden season is a great time to take advantage of the abundance of fresh vegetables for preserving, and fresh peppers are no exception.
+The great thing about peppers is that they can be preserved without canning.
+Today, we will talk about 3 easy ways to preserve peppers.

-If you grow your own peppers great!
-If not – no problem.
-Not everyone chooses to grow a garden or possibly don’t have the time or space.
-Pepper can easily be purchased at the local farmers market for a small price or even at the grocery.
+If you grow your own peppers, great!
+If not, no problem.
+Not everyone chooses to grow a garden or possibly doesn’t have the time or space.
+Peppers can be purchased at the local farmers market or even the grocery store.

 This year, I really thought I was going to have no peppers.
-I have been purchasing them at my local farmers market for cooking and canning my homemade cabbage beef soup.
+However, I have been purchasing them at my local farmers market to cook with and can my homemade cabbage beef soup.

-I had planted them on time, the plants were healthy looking, but no peppers.
-Honestly not sure what happened.
+I had planted them on time, and the plants were healthy-looking, but there were no peppers.
+I’m honestly not sure what happened.

 Finally near the end of the season, my plants all of a sudden began producing.
 So I’m very excited I have enough peppers to preserve for winter enjoyment.